emitter-io/python/README.md

 instance.publishWithLink("a0",
                          "Hello Emitter!")
 ```
-Sends a mesage through the link.
+Sends a message through the link.
 * `link` is the 2-character name of the link.
 (Required | `Str`)
 * `message` is the message to send through the link.
 (Required | `Str`)

 -------------------------------------------------------
 <a id="me"></a>
 ### Emitter#me()